jacobquirke/100-days-of-code/log.md

 **Today's Progress** Started the day thinking I'd focus on the front end but had to force myself to learn php very quickly in order to complete my work for DNEL.
 I work very well when I know I have no choice but to complete a task.
 Really helps.

 **Thoughts** It feels good to solve problems I had no idea I could.
 I've definitely learned a lot today and know I can push myself into more challenging situations.

+### Day 23: 26 October 2019: Saturday

+**Today's Progress** Completed the construction of the full page using my new understanding of php.
+Need to do some testing and modify the logo and parts to be better optimised for all platforms and devices.

+**Thoughts** I am proud of the work I've done.
+Definitely can't wait to continue to build my portfolio and overall skills.
+Keep it up!